The beginning of something wonderful.

 For as long as I have known that I want to make movies, I have also had no fucking idea how to make movies.
-I didn’t inherit a particular passion for film, I couldn’t afford expensive equipment or enrolment in a legitimate film school, I didn’t know anyone in the industry, or anyone that would even be interested in collaborating with me and I really struggle with ‘putting myself out there’.
-All of which I suppose, you could call a spanner to my plan.
+I couldn’t ever afford expensive equipment or enrolment in a fancy film school, I don't really know anyone in the industry, or anyone that would even be interested in collaborating with me and I really struggle with ‘putting myself out there’.
 As a young teenager, I looked to the internet for advice on how to break my way into this industry.
 University was almost instantly crossed out as an option, as the phrases ‘over-qualified’ and ‘waste of time and money’ didn’t really tickle my fancy.
-I stumbled across many a YouTuber telling me to “just start making films!!!”
-Because you know, it’s that easy!
 I extended my search to inspirational quotes from the likes of Tarantino, but was greeted with statements like, “When people ask me if I went to film school, I tell them, no, I went to films.”
-Well, thats great for you Quentin, honestly it is, but we can’t all be white men in Hollywood, so what about me?
+Well, thats great for you Quentin, honestly it is, but we're not all be white men in Hollywood, so what about me?

-Well I gave it a good shot.
 I was and still am willing to work hard and make my way from the bottom upwards.
 I took online courses.
 I applied endlessly to Runner jobs, Film Studio Assistant roles and even Apprenticeships with TV Studios like Channel 4.
 Every time, I got so close but fell at the final hurdle when they asked me, “so, what experience to do you have?”
-Apparently a Media A Level and some home videos doesn’t quite cut it.
 As my ‘gap year’ turned into 2 gap years and I continued working full time, whilst trying to find time for my social life and family, I’ll admit my inspiration began to fade.
 I burned out.
 On many occasions I questioned if I really was that passionate about film.
-“You like animals too” I though to myself, “Just pursue a career in animal care and keep film as a hobby”.
+I considered taking up an easier career path and maintaining film as a hobby.
 But whilst this temporarily felt like a great weight off my shoulders, it never sat quite right with me.
 I want a career in film, I knew that for sure.
 So I quit my job.
 I took the winter of 2018 to hide myself away and focus on what makes me really happy; my family and my love for film.
 I made time for old movies I had been meaning to watch for a while.
 I invested hours upon hours into crafting this blog and reaching out to filmmakers online, which is something I’m incredibly glad that I did.
 Most importantly though, I began to research universities with good Film courses all over again, and this time, I was pleasantly surprised with what I found.
 Two years previously, I had only seemed to come across ‘Film Studies’ courses, that focused heavily on theory and research.
 This is a fine pursuit for some, but I always wanted a more hands on, practical course that would allow me to create a portfolio of work and get real world experience.
 Maybe I had been looking in the wrong places before, or maybe they just didn’t exist then, but this time, I found a few courses that really inspirited me and were everything I had been looking for.